manigandancodes/100-days-of-code/log.md

 **What did I do?😃:**
 OMG!
 Today I found Programming for the Puzzled playlist on MIT OpenCourseWare youtube channel, it is so awesome now I can understand why MIT is so great I spent my entire day watching CS algorithms and data structures lectures, it was a great experience.

+### Day 42: December 15, 2019
+**Today's Progress**: Watched algorithm videos on MIT OpenCourseWare.

+**What did I do?😃:**
+I continued to learn javascript algorithms and made a few additions to my portfolio.
+Finally, I'm happy to say my problem-solving skills are improving 🥳, but I can't say the same about my design skills 😭, but I'm slowly progressing🙂.
+Happy Coding!